LaurynasGHub/price_it/README.md

 Like shopping carts only for premium users etc.

+### Add possibility to change how many results is returned

+Only for premium users add option to change results from 5 to 10 etc.

+### Add counter for requests

+Non - premium users can only make i.e. 5 requests every 24h.

 ### Add the the most popular searches:

 Add top 5 products searched and display times this product has been searched.